doki-theme/doki-theme-vscode/README.md

 Great!
 I am glad you like it!

-Be sure to share it with others who also may like it as well!
+Be sure to share it with others who also may enjoy it as well!

 ## Not your thing or something bothering you?